 As it turns out, I can also cook inside the house.
 This is a go-to recipe at home when we’re looking for some lighter Italian fare.
 The flavor profile is a little like piccata.
 The original recipe came from a former employer and was made with shrimp.
-But since the wife is not really a fan of shrimp, it got updated at home to include chicken.
+Tonight I’m cooking with chicken instead.
 This recipe is quick (since most of the ingredients are ready to use) and usually leaves leftovers for lunch the next day.
 With this recipe, I tend to throw ingredients into the pan by handful, rather than measure.

 Extra virgin olive oil